zipCoder933/Xbuilders-Legacy/to do.md

-# To Do

-Should I just switch to xbuilders 3?
+# Should I just switch to xbuilders 3?
-*  I would have to
+I would have to
 * Add vehicles
 * add flowing liquid
 * fix any bugs with block setter
   ~~* add conversion tool?~~
   ~~* Add repaint and sphere block tools~~
-* VS using XB2
+  VS using XB2
 * Update to opengl meshes (Major)
 * I still have issues with trees looking halved and slower performance in other areas

+# To Do
 ~~1. fix issue where the edge of the chunk is invisible because the neighboring chunks havent been loaded yet~~
    * Dont ever generate the mesh of a chunk unless it is surrounded by neighbors on all facing sides
    * i fixed it, but it causes slower mesh generation
+     * Take note if the issue has actually been solved, if it hasnt, scrap the whole thing entirely, and switch back to what I did before...

 2. Convert blocks to opengl meshes
 **A major issue is that the icon generation now has to be opengl too**